US hardens border at Tijuana to prepare for migrant caravan

 The caravans became a campaign issue in U.S. midterm elections and U.S. President Donald Trump has ordered the deployment of over 5,000 military troops to the border to help fend off the migrants.
 Trump has insinuated without proof that there are criminals or even terrorists in the group.

-To the thousands of Central American migrants making their way toward Mexico’s Pacific coast state of Nayarit, the prospect of meeting a hostile reception at the border is nothing new.
+To the thousands of Central American migrants making their way through Mexico’s Pacific coast state of Nayarit, the prospect of meeting a hostile reception at the border is nothing new.

 After a month on the road, through three countries, migrants like Maribel, 22, from La Ceiba, Honduras, are used to tough conditions.

-Maribel, who did not want her last name used for fear of reprisals in Honduras, pushed a baby carriage with her 1-year-old daughter while her husband pushed another with their 3-year-old son along a highway leading from Guadalajara to the Nayarit capital of Tepic.
+Maribel, who did not want her last name used for fear of reprisals in Honduras, pushed a baby carriage with her 1-year-old daughter while her husband pushed another with their 3-year-old son along a highway leading from Guadalajara to the Nayarit state capital of Tepic.
+Few trucks passed, and migrants felt stranded.

 “We are well aware of everything Trump has been saying,” said Maribel.
 “Let them close whatever they want to close, but we are going to get through anyway.”

+Roberto Hernandez, 39, a bricklayer from San Pedro Sula, Honduras, was finally able to get a shot of antibiotics for the fever he has had for two weeks.
+He was staying at the same tent shelters set up for the first caravan at a sports stadium in Mexico City.

+“Ever since I left home I knew it wasn’t going to be easy,” said Hernandez, who sobbed quietly as he thought of the two sons, Mateo and Steven, he left at home.
+“They can put a million soldiers or whatever they want on the border, we are going to make the attempt to get across.”

-The thousands of Central American migrants left shelters in Guadalajara early Tuesday and were taken by bus to a highway tollbooth to wait for rides to their next destination.
+But things were especially tough for the first caravan.
+The estimated 6,000 Central Americans left shelters in Guadalajara early Tuesday and were taken by bus to a highway toll plaza to wait for rides to their next destination.

-They thought other buses would be waiting for them to take them through hurricane-ravaged Nayarit to the neighboring state of Sinaloa, further north.
-But no other buses showed up and few trucks passed to pick them up, leaving many to walk.
+They thought other buses would be waiting for them to take them through hurricane-ravaged Nayarit to the neighboring state of Sinaloa, farther north.
+But no other buses showed up and few trucks passed to pick them up, leaving many to walk the 60 miles (90 kilometers) to the state line.

+Maria Antonia Martinez, 40, of Ocotepeque trudged along with her 7-year-old daughter after failing to get a ride.

+“They told it was five kilometers (three miles), and that wasn’t true,” Martinez said, after walking five hours in the burning sun along an empty highway.

 Many say they are fleeing rampant poverty, gang violence and political instability primarily in the Central American countries of Honduras, Guatemala, El Salvador and Nicaragua.